williamsnell/ws_content/content/posts/gans/index.md

  1. The output kernels from the generator look very similar to those from the previous model.
-This suggests these kernels represent features useful to the generator, regardless of the exact weights and representations learned in the hidden layers.
+This suggests these kernels represent features useful to the generator, regardless of the exact distribution of features in the hidden layers.
  2. The discriminator's first layer still looks remarkably random.
 Despite being half as big, the fully trained layer still looks like a desaturated version of the starting layer.
 At least one recognisable feature seems to have appeared, though, in the 3rd column, 1st row.